prbale/node-js-authentication-authorization/README.md

 - Input Validation: Basic validation to prevent common security threats.

+## 🚧 Best Practices Followed

+1. 🔐 **Password Hashing**
+   - Using `bcrypt` to hash and securely store passwords to protect sensitive user credentials.

+2. 🛠️ **Environment Variables**
+   - All secrets and sensitive data (e.g., database credentials, JWT secrets) are stored in a `.env` file to avoid exposing them in the source code.

+3. 🔑 **JWT Authentication**
+   - Implemented stateless authentication using **JSON Web Tokens (JWT)** to provide secure and efficient session management.

+4. 🛂 **Role-Based Access Control (RBAC)**
+   - Users are assigned roles, and access to specific routes and resources is granted or restricted based on their roles.

+---

+**🔑 Security is not a feature, it's a foundation!** 🛡️

 ## 🌐 Connect with Me
 - 🐙 **GitHub**: [@prbale](https://github.com/prbale)
 - ✍️ **Blog**: [Prashant's Blog](https://prashbale.hashnode.dev/)